 - But snowblowers take a bite out of your pay, and they require maintenance.
 It can be particularly irksome to have to work at getting a gas-powered snowblower to start up before you can even begin to clear snow away.
 Snowblowers also require storage space.
 For those without garages, this may be a tough requirement to meet.
-Ditto for those who do have garages, but who never have much space in them, because they can never stand to throw anything away, preferring instead to just toss everything in the garage ("You never know, I might need this someday...").
+Ditto for those who do own garages, but who never have much space in them, because they can never stand to throw anything away.

 - Remember also that there's a reason this beast is named a "snowblower": It blows snow, not slush or ice.
 Many people who pay for a snowblower thinking that they're purchasing a device that will solve all of the problems caused by winter precipitation fail to take into account that not every winter storm serves up powdery snow.
 Stickier, slushier, or crustier snowfalls may pose problems for your machine.

 If you don't have the storage space to house a snowblower, one alternative is to enter into a sharing agreement with neighbors.

 - In an article appearing in "The Wall Street Journal Online" ("Choosing Your Weapons For the Winter Season," filed January 29, 2002), Jeff Zaslow reported on the phenomenon of "plowsharing," or using a community snowblower to serve the snow-removal needs of a number of homes at once.
 Zaslow noted the complaints of snowplow truck drivers that business had dropped 15% to 20%, because more people were taking snow removal into their own hands again.

 - Sharing is a great tip if your neighbors are pals of yours; otherwise, difficulties can arise here, too.